gira1992/Find-hat-project/README.md

 ## How to use
 1. Download Node.js (LTS version recommended).
-2 .Type “npm install prompt-sync” in your terminal to get the "prompt-sync" dependency necessary for the game.
+2. Type “npm install prompt-sync” in your terminal to get the "prompt-sync" dependency necessary for the game.
 3. Make sure you are located inside the root directory with "main.js" file.
 4. Run node main in your terminal to start the game.